arabello/time-zone-converter/time-zone-converter/README.md

 `American/Chicago` is the default value when selecting the target timezone.
 To change it, edit the installed package file at `$PACKAGES_PATH/time-zone-converter/package.yml` where `$PACKAGES_PATH` is the "Packages" path returned by `espanso path`.

-E.g. to edit with vim: `vim $(espanso path | grep Packages | cut -d' ' -f2)/time-zone-converter/package.yml` or if you have espanso v2 `espanso edit match/packages/shruggie/package.yml`.
+E.g. to edit with vim

+`vim $(espanso path | grep Packages | cut -d' ' -f2)/time-zone-converter/package.yml`

+or if you have espanso v2

+`espanso edit match/packages/shruggie/package.yml`.

 At nearly line `17` (`default: America/Chicago`) replace `America/Chicago` with your default timezone of choice.
 A list of timezones is avaible in the below lines.
 Alternatively, you can run `sudo systemsetup -listtimezones`.